corgibytes/styleguide/content-style-guide/04-grammar-and-mechanics.html.md

 Use quotes to refer to words and letters, titles of short works (like articles and poems), and direct quotations.

 Periods and commas go within quotation marks.
-Question marks within quotes follow logic—if the question mark is part of the quotation, it goes within.
+Question marks within quotes follow logic — if the question mark is part of the quotation, it goes within.
 If you’re asking a question that ends with a quote, it goes outside the quote.

 Use single quotation marks for quotes within quotes.

 - Who was it that said, “A fool and his donut are easily parted”?
-- Brad said, “A wise man once told me, ‘A fool and his donut are easily parted.’”
+- Rajesh said, “A wise man once told me, ‘A fool and his donut are easily parted.’”

 #### Semicolons